-President’s Message for April 2020
+President’s Monthly Message

 President, Rissho Kosei-kai